andrewfstratton/quando/docs/setup_client_kiosk.md

 3. Create a folder `c:\quando\chrome_user`
 4. Run quando\kiosk.bat
 5. Then choose the interaction you want to automatically load on booting.
-  - _Note: You can right click the screen to go back to the client setup_
+  - _Note: You can Ctrl right click the screen to go back to the client setup_
 6. Type Windows+R, then type in `gpedit.msc` and Enter
     * Choose Computer Configuration->Windows Settings->Scripts->Startup
     * Then 'Add' C:\quando\kiosk.bat to autostart Chrome